 - Dissertation and dissertation defense (doctoral degree only)

 You also typically take courses in statistics and research methodology.
 This is because graduate work emphasizes independent research.

 Things to know

-If you attend a school that does not offer an internship, you should try to get one.
+If you attend a school that does not offer an internship, consider getting one.
 It's a great way to meet potential employers and get references for your future job or graduate study plans.

 Getting a bachelor's degree in this program qualifies you for many jobs in the apparel and textiles industry.
-However, if you're interested in extensive research or teaching at the college level, you should consider getting a master's or doctoral degree as well.
+If you're interested in extensive research or teaching at the college level, you should consider getting a master's or doctoral degree as well.